 - your activities are for the benefit of people who live in the ward(s)

-- your application should contribute to the priorities set out in the Ward Priorities Summary 2021-22 document
+- your application should contribute to to the relevant Local Area Committee’s priorities

 We will not consider applications from: